drgonzobrighton/StockExchange/README.md

 ## Notes
 - Stock prices for a given ticker symbol are calculated simplistically by dividing the total stock value by the total number of stocks.
+- Stock values rely solely on stock snapshots and there is no interaction with the trade event stream.
+- Trade submissions and snapshot creation occur concurrently in a single request.

 ## Assumptions
 - Trades posted to the API are assumed to be pre-validated for overall integrity, including confirmed validity of price and quantity.